 Pull Request Template

-A Pull Request template is a standardized document used to help developers submit high-quality PRs.
-By providing a consistent format, the template allows team members to more efficiently understand and review code changes.
-Below is a guide for creating and using GitCode Pull Request templates.
+A Pull Request template is a standardized document that helps developers submit high-quality PRs.
+By providing a consistent format, the template allows team members to efficiently understand and review code changes.
+The following is a guide to creating and using GitCode Pull Request templates.

 Creating a Pull Request Template